Share this

 In class actions, any compensation awarded is usually divided equally or proportionally among all class members.
 Individual class members might receive relatively modest amounts because the total settlement is divided among a large group.

-How to File a Mass Tort Case and Class Action?
+How to File a Mass Tort and a Class Action Case?

 To file a mass tort case, it’s crucial to consult an attorney who specializes in mass tort litigation.
 Gather all relevant documents and evidence regarding your case.
 Your attorney will assess your claims and may consolidate your case with other similar lawsuits to streamline the legal process.
 The attorney will guide you through the filing process and represent you in court.